nanomsg/nng/docs/ref/migrate/nng1.md

 and is presently only supported for IPC when Named Pipes are used.
 Planned future changes to switch to UNIX domain sockets may eliminate support for security descriptors altogether in NNG.

+## Command Line Argument Parser Changes

+The supplemental function `nng_opts_parse` and supporting definitions have moved.
+This functionality is now supplied by a header only library, available in `nng/args.h`.
+See [`nng_args_parse`] for more information.

 ## ZeroTier Support Removed